Chapter 1 : Introductory Measures

 I grab a sheet of parchment which is the least splattered in potions ingredients and begin to read it.
 Words like 'probation period', 'dark activities' and 'links to He-Who-Who-Must-Not-Be-Named' begin to crop out from the swirl of black ink.

 Draco (aka supposed Death Eater) is standing in the doorway looking even more nervous than when someone came in earlier asking me to make a potion for a feminine hygiene problem.
-Even I felt awkward then given how the description of the things found there was a lot more graphic than I wished for.
+Even I felt awkward then given how the description the Healer gave was a lot more graphic than I wished for.

 Right, back to ‘crap my mind ran away without me realising’ situation at hand.